 What causes antisemitism?
 It’s a question not often asked by a media class obsessed with politicians’ use of language, and not their actual policies.
 It also implies a long view of history.
 But it’s a question we must ask if we are determined to reduce this horrible prejudice.
 Then, we could ask what party in the upcoming UK General Election has the policies needed to reduce antisemitism… which, it turns out, is Labour.

 Antisemitism is a societal problem that isn’t confined to one party.
 It must, and will, be fought root and branch by any Labour government.
-Helpfully, their policies of social protection and wealth redistribution are likely to reduce the marginalisation and scapegoating of Jews.
+Helpfully, their policies of social protection and wealth redistribution are likely to reduce the marginalisation and scapegoating of Jewish people.
 Here’s why.

-Antisemitism importantly involves marginalisation and scapegoating due to a hateful perception of Jews on the basis of certain stereotypes.
+Antisemitism importantly involves marginalisation and scapegoating due to a hateful perception of Jewish people on the basis of certain stereotypes.
 But why is anyone scapegoated and marginalised in the first place?
 The evidence points to two causes: disunity, and inequality.

 By disunity, I mean two things: interstate disunity, and state-market disunity.
 Interstate disunity means separation of power between states.
 State-market disunity means separation of power between states and markets.
 When there is only one state, or a balance of power among states, there is state unity or interstate unity.
 When there are many states, or an imbalance of power among states, there is interstate disunity.
 When markets are ‘embedded’ in the state, there is state-market unity.
 When markets are ‘disembedded’ from the state, meaning they are determined by private interests more than they are by public interests, there is state-market disunity.
 But why does disunity cause antisemitism?